 ·

-1
+1 pound

 Instructions

-Preheat the oven to 400°F
+Preheat the oven to 350°F

-Trust the chicken closed.
+Trust the chicken closed with butcher's twine.

 Test by piercing through the chicken at thickest part between the leg and the body.
 If the chicken is cooked, the juices will run clear.

 Jenny's Tip: - Trusting a chicken ensures the bird keeps it shape and cooks evenly.
-Fold the wind tips back, tucking them behind and under the wings, then tie the legs together with cotton string or secure them in place with skewers or poultry pins .
+Fold the wind tips back, tucking them behind and under the wings, then tie the legs together with cotton string or secure them in place with skewers or poultry pins.